timmykuo/mitopipeline/README.rst

 --------
 .. figure:: https://raw.githubusercontent.com/timmykuo/mitopipeline/master/doc/pipeline.png

 The steps shown in this figure are described further in the Pipeline Steps page.
-Each step can be omitted if it's unncessary for your pipeline and can also be replaced with your own scripts.
+Each step can be omitted if it's unncessary for your pipeline.

 Credits
 ----------------